Krishna-Singhal/Taco-Bot/README.md

 # [Taco Bot](https://telegram.dog/KS_TacoBot)

-Taco Telegram bott to spread appreciation, celebrate, and have a little fun.
+Taco Telegram bot to spread appreciation, celebrate, and have a little fun.

 ---